pyturf/pyturf/CONTRIBUTING.md

 that you'd like to implement, making sure that it hasn't been already implemented or is currently being worked by someone else.

-When these checks have been made, open a new issue on this repo outlining the module you'll be working on, so that subsequent contributors can follow the same logic outlined here.
+When you're ready, open a new issue on this repo outlining the module you'll be working on, so that subsequent contributors can follow the same logic outlined here.

 Please attend to the following guidelines: